lawrennd/old_talks/_posts/2007-7-5-probabilistic-inference-for-modelling-of-transcription-factor-activity.md

 ---
 author: Lawrence, Neil D.
 title: Probabilistic Inference for Modelling of Transcription Factor Activity
+abstract: |
-abstract: 'Accurate modelling of transcriptional processes in the cell requires the knowledge of a number of key biological quantities.
+  Accurate modelling of transcriptional processes in the cell requires the knowledge of a number of key biological quantities.
 In practice many of them are difficult to measure in vivo.
-For example, it is very hard to measure the active concentration levels of the transcription factor proteins that drive the process.\\\{In this talk we will show how, by making use of structural information about the interaction network (e.g. arising form ChIP-chip data), transcription factor activities can estimated using probabilistic inference.
-We propose two different probabilistic
+For example, it is very hard to measure the active concentration levels of the transcription factor proteins that drive the process.\
-  models: a simple linear model with Kalman filter based dynamics for genome/transcriptome wide studies and a differential equation based Gaussian process model with a more physically realistic parameterisation for smaller interaction networks. '
+  {In this talk we will show how, by making use of structural information about the interaction network (e.g. arising form ChIP-chip data), transcription factor activities can estimated using probabilistic inference.
+We propose two different probabilistic models: a simple linear model with Kalman filter based dynamics for genome/transcriptome wide studies and a differential equation based Gaussian process model with a more physically realistic parameterisation for smaller interaction networks.
 venue: Dept of Signal Theory and Communications, Universidad Carlos III de Madrid, Spain
 label1: GPSIM Software